marsbradley/off_sec_101/_posts/2017-12-15-taster-presentation.markdown

 ---
 layout: slide
-title:  "Presentation X | An Intro to Computer Security"
+title:  "Taster Presentation | An Intro to Computer Security"
 description: A 5 Minute Introduction to Computer Security
-theme: black
 transition: slide
 ---